 For visitors to the area, the main touristic draw is Cerro Gordo Beach Park.
 This is a favorite among locals, with families often making a full-day excursion out of visiting Cerro Gordo.

 The beach itself is a long crescent strip of delicate white sand, lined with palms and other trees that provide shade, as well as gazebos, picnic tables, and showers.
-The water is a bright blue with gentle waves and a sandy bottom, making it a perfect bathing beach which is a rarity up in the rough northern coast of the island.
+The water is a bright blue with gentle waves and a sandy bottom, making it a perfect bathing beach, a rarity up in the Island's rough northern coast.

-If you follow the road up the hill you'll reach the campgrounds and eventually the mountain bike trails.
-This upper section of Cerro Gordo has spectacular views of craggy cliffs framed by the deep blue of the Atlantic.
+If you follow the road up the hill, you'll reach the campgrounds and eventually the mountain bike trails.
+This upper section of Cerro Gordo has spectacular views of craggy cliffs framed by the Atlantic's deep blue.
 Large waves break against impressive volcanic rock formations where swashes of green succulents grow along the jagged edges.
 It's precisely these cliffs that protect the beach from the usually violent surf, making it safe for swimming.

 There is a second parking lot in this part of the park because some people just come to Cerro Gordo to ride mountain bikes or do trail running and hiking.
-Inside a densely forested hill there is a well-maintained single track that snakes up and down for around three miles, with another mile of trail making its way around the campgrounds.
+Inside a densely forested hill, there's a well-maintained single track that snakes up and down for around three miles, with another mile of trail making its way around the campgrounds.

 Since Hurricane María, camping has been suspended at Cerro Gordo while they clear and fix the campsites and facilities.